 Jesus also referred to heaven as “paradise”.
 (Luke 23:43)

 We are told that those in God’s Kingdom will “shine like the sun in the kingdom of their Father.”
 (Matthew 13:43)

-In eternity we will either spend forever with God or separated from God.
+In eternity, we will either spend forever with God or be separated from God.
 Life will either be perfect, better than your best day on earth ever, or worse than your worst nightmare.
 And it will stay this way forever and ever.

 Jesus said, “I am the resurrection and the life.
 The one who believes in me will live, even though they die; and whoever lives by believing in me will never die.
 Do you believe this?”
 (John 11:25-26)

 How can you know that you have eternal life?

 John 3:36 tells us, “Whosoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on them.”

 Do you believe in Jesus?
 Have you put your faith in him?
 If not, today you can call on Jesus.

 Although we were cut off from God because of sin, God sent Jesus to be our Savior.

 John 3:16 tells us the good news, “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”